 After this extensive study about Meghalaya, everyone, including me, was already in awe of the beauty of pictures we found on the internet.
 I was too excited to finally move to beautiful Shillong, the capital of Meghalaya.

 My exciting trip began when my friends from Pune visited Shillong.
-I spoke to my new acquaintances in Shillong and created the itinerary for the next four days.
+I spoke to my new acquaintances in Shillong and created the itinerary for the next four days which would show you the beautiful and picturesque hills and and waterfalls and valleys that is the Meghalaya scenery.

 The first name on the list was Shnongpdeng.
 This place is 90 km from Shillong, and one can also visit India-Bangladesh border on their way.